SumantMS/cgv12.github.io/README.md

 y = y0 + (y1 - y0) * (xmin - x0)/(x1 - x0);
 x = xmin;
 }
-Computer Graphics and Visualization Laboratory 18CSL67 AIT Dept of CSE 21

 //Now we move outside point to intersection point to clip
 //and get ready for next pass. if (outcodeOut == outcode0)